A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Numerical Results

 \subsubsection{Higher order time integrators and temporal stability}

-In order to show the effect of higher-order time integrators on the numerical dissipation, we fix the spatial discretization and target CFL number to 1.6 (stability limit for BDF-4) and increase the time integration order using the semi-implicit variant of the consistent splitting scheme.
+In order to show the effect of higher-order time integrators on the numerical dissipation, we fix the spatial discretization and target CFL number to 1.6 (stability limit for BDF-4) and increase the time integration order using the linearly implicit variant of the consistent splitting scheme.
 Again we choose $J_c = J_p = J$ for BDF-1 and BDF-2, while for BDF-3 and BDF-4 they are selected as $J_c = J_p = J-1$.
 The results presented in Fig.~\ref{fig:taylor_green_bdf} highlight that the BDF-1 scheme exhibits higher numerical dissipation compared to the other schemes.
 The BDF-2 scheme is close to the higher order schemes but still shows deviations in the dissipation rate $\epsilon$.
 The BDF-3 and BDF-4 schemes differ for $t>14.0$ in the dissipation rate $\epsilon$, otherwise their results are rather similar, indicating that the spatial error is dominant.
-The increased numerical dissipation seen in the initial time steps stems for BDF-2 and higher stem from the initialization procedure, which includes single time steps of lower-order methods until the required BDF startup data is gathered.
+The increased numerical dissipation observed during the initial time steps for BDF-2 and higher-order schemes arises from the initialization procedure, which involves performing single time steps of lower-order methods until the required BDF startup data is gathered.